Today we’re diving into the third part in “The GAPS Diet for Dummies” series. We’ll be talking about how the damage happens to gut flora.

 What we eat definitely has an impact on our gut flora.
 This makes sense!
 A diet high in sugar and refined carbohydrates leads to an overgrowth of certain fungi and the opportunistic gut flora.

 In this same diet category also falls infant formula.
-Formula fed babies develop completely different gut flora than breastfed babies.
-Nursing populates a baby’s gut with beneficial bacteria.
+Formula fed babies develop completely different gut flora than breastfed babies, says Dr. Natasha.
+She says that nursing populates a baby’s gut with beneficial bacteria.

 Other things that can damage gut flora